MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/reputation.md

 The Reputation service encourages positive gameplay.

-Reputation is a feature in the Xbox Live Social platform.
+Reputation is one of the Xbox Live Social features.

 ## In this section